 - What do I need to get done every week?
 (Do any of those tasks need to be addressed today?)

-- What do I need to get done TODAY?
+- What do I need to get done today?

 Make sure you designate certain days of your week for certain tasks.
 Maybe one day you write your reports and send them out.
-Maybe on a different day you tweak issues.
-Maybe you check your emails twice a day at certain hours.
-Whatever your process, define it.
+On a different day, perhaps you tweak issues.
+Or maybe you check your emails twice a day at certain hours.

 There are a couple of ways to do this, and one of the first ideas is to start asking around in your inner circle to see if anyone might need your assistance.
 You’ll probably be surprised at who pops up!

 But, this next part is going to be even more important…

-Choosing a niche
+Choosing a Niche

 An ad for a new book isn’t going to be the same or have the same information as an ad for a dentist, but Facebook ads work well for both types of clients.

-How to acquire clients
+How to Acquire Clients

 - Network with people in your niche.
 Do you want to run ads for massage therapists?
 Find yourself some groups of massage therapists and see if they might be interested in partnering.
 This works really well for all sorts of niches.